 I feel horrible thinking this some times but I long so much to be able to truly get away for a bit.
 I mean completely disconnect myself from everything.
 I want to sleep again.
 I want to be able to pee in peace!
 To me, the worst part of postpartum depression is the guilt we can feel to take care of ourselves first.
 We all know in the back of our minds that we need to take care of ourselves in order to care for our kids but lets be honest-very few of us actually do that.
 Most of us keep going until we are burnt out, until we are at a breaking point.
 Why?
 Because we are moms and we are supposed to do it all.
 Guess what-we are only human.
 We go through these immense physical, psychological, and hormonal changes for 10 months, give birth to a tiny human, and then dedicate our lives to caring for those tiny humans!
 How can we not become depressed?
 Our world gets turned upside down in a matter of months and we are expected to simply handle it all.

-There are days I still want to cry, less than before but nonetheless they are still around.
-I never sought out professional help.
-I did not feel it was to the point of needing medication nor did I want to have to take anything so I decide I needed to find ways to help myself.
+There are days I still want to cry, less than before but nonetheless, they are still around.
+Those suffering from postpartum depression should know that there are many treatment options available.
+From speaking to a trained therapist and taking antidepressants, to using natural products from a site such as RoyalCBD.com.
+Personally, I was so lucky as I never felt the need to seek out professional help.
+I did not feel that I was at the point of needing medication nor did I want to have to take anything that I may rely on so I decided I needed to find ways to help myself.
 The first step was finding someone to talk to about womans health info.
 I joined a mom support group on Facebook which made a huge difference in the way I saw things.
 I put out a post explaining how I was feeling and was overwhelmed with the amount of support and advice I was being given by complete strangers.
 Although Marcos was extremely supportive he did not understand what I was feeling like these women did.

 It is so important for us to talk to each other about how we are feeling.
-Fortunately for us postpartum depression is acknowledged more than in years past.
+Fortunately for us, postpartum depression is acknowledged more than in years past.
 There is help out there and we need to encourage each other to seek it.
 Postpartum depression is not something you can plan or prepare for or simply “snap out of it” as many people like to think you can.
 It comes unexpectedly at times and if not addressed can spiral out of control.
-Having a group of women who could relate to the way I was feeling helped me better communicate and understand that what I was going through was completely normal. .
-I made friends with whom I spoke to consistently about what I was feeling and took their advice.
+With the help of a therapist (where you are able to get a psychologist Sydney, London, New York, and so many other places across the world) and having a group of women who could relate to the way I was feeling helped me better communicate and understand that what I was going through was completely normal.
+I made friends with whom I spoke consistently about what I was feeling and took their advice.

 The best advice I got was to take at least 30 minutes to myself.
 Those 30 minutes can make or break me.
 There are times that because we are so busy I do not get time to myself and by 3-4 days of it I just want to scream and lock myself up in a room.
 I found that I had to be very open with Marcos and tell him what I needed from him-to leave me alone or let me leave for 30 minutes for my own sanity.
 Some times it seems impossible to leave him alone with the girls and I find myself storming off to get away.
 Today I said I would take out the trash and I did do it but I walked to the further dumpster in our community.
 It was the most I was able to get away and let me tell you those 10 minutes were not enough.